typpo/blog/source/_posts/2013-08-27-lessons-from-getting-my-side-project-acquired.markdown

 Fortunately, someone picked it up and Asterank was featured on [Universe Today](http://www.universetoday.com/95169/the-most-profitable-asteroid-is/), a popular space blog.
 A couple people including the Planetary Resources leadership contacted me afterwards.
 From then on, traffic was steady but with major spikes from social aggregators, news coverage, etc.

-{% imgcap center http://i.imgur.com/hfG0gnH.png Merry Christmas!
-The site is down. %}
+{% imgcap center http://i.imgur.com/hfG0gnH.png This brought my site down on Christmas. %}

-Did you know you can "submit" to HN as many times as you want?
-If no one is interested in your project, just blog about it until they notice.
+If no one notices your project but it is genuinely interesting, just blog about it until they notice.
 I posted [Asterank Discover](http://asterank.com/discover) on HN and it got 5 points.
 Then I wrote a [blog post](http://www.ianww.com/blog/2013/08/05/how-a-programmer-can-discover-an-asteroid/) about it that made the front page.
 Go figure.

 The caveat is that social traffic fades quickly and is mostly people who aren't interested in your actual product.
 It helped me get started, but the results were not permanent and the marginal benefit decreases quickly.
 Don't get caught up in it.

-## Lesson 3: Users should be able to provide feedback very easily
+## Lesson 3: A basic feedback form is essential

 Some of my best contacts came through Asterank's About page.
 I provided my email address and added a contact form.
 I recommend having both (the form is low-friction, but some dislike the indirectness).

-{% imgcap center http://i.imgur.com/FTOZyrJm.png A basic email form only takes a few minutes to add. %}
+{% imgcap center http://i.imgur.com/FTOZyrJm.png A basic form only takes a few minutes to add. %}

 I also added a way to "subscribe to updates," but it actually just sent me their email address.
 I used this to gage interest; there was no point in setting up a mailing list before I knew people would use it.

-Regardless of how you want to be contacted, an easy-to-find About page is essential.
+Regardless of how you do it, easy-to-find contact info is essential.
 It facilitated several job opportunities, conference invitiations, and media interviews.

 ## Lesson 4: There might be leads in your analytics